Scott Hall | Head Coach

 Goyette, then Stacey Wilson, twice earned All-Midwestern Collegiate Conference honors for the Bulldogs, starring at first base, second base, and as a pitcher.
 She led the MCC in batting (.381) and in doubles (14) during her senior campaign in 1993.
 She was also named to the MCC All-Tournament Team that season.
 She earned second-team All-Conference honors in 1992.
 She arrived on the Butler campus after a stellar prep career at Shenandoah High School in Middletown, Ind.

-Goyette has put together a strong coaching résumé at Shenandoah High School, serving as the varsity softball coach since 2011.
+Goyette has put together a strong coaching résumé at Shenandoah High School, serving as the varsity softball coach from 2011-16.
 She managed all facets of the program and led the team to a 2014 sectional championship.

 She has also led successful travel ball programs, guiding the Hoosier Crush Gold 16U team for the 2013 and 2014 seasons.
 The team won the USFA State Championship and was an ASA Midwest Regional qualifier.
 From 2011-2013, Goyette coached the Indiana Prospects Gold 16U and 18U teams that qualified for PGF and ASA Gold Nationals.

 Prior to joining the Butler staff, Goyette served as president and executive board member of the Indiana Coaches of Girls Sports Association.

 Angie Bain joined the Butler softball program as an assistant coach in July, 2018.

 Bain is involved in all aspects of the Butler program, including recruiting.
 Her on-field emphasis is with the team's outfielders while also working extensively with all of the Butler hitters.